 - Pulse the chickpeas in a food processor 8-10 times, until the beans are roughly chopped.
 Don't overpulse, or they might turn into hummus!

 - Microwave the sweet potato for 3 min on high ( see note **).
-Let cool slightly to avoid burning your fingers, then cut the skin and scoop out 1/2 cup of the potato flesh.
+Let cool slightly to avoid burning your fingers, then cut the skin and scoop out 1/2 cup of the softened potato flesh.

-- In a medium bowl, mash the potato flesh with a fork.
+- In a medium bowl, mash the sweet potato with a fork.
 Add chopped chickpeas and the rest of the ingredients, mix well with a wooden spoon or knead with your hands.
 Taste to check the seasoning and add more salt/spices if you like.

 - Form 4 equally sized patties from the mixture, arrange them on the lined cookie sheet.
 Bake at 400° F for 15 min, then flip and bake for 10-12 more min.